Managing polycythemia vera

 Current treatment options for PV

-A primary goal of treatment is to consistently maintain your red blood cells (hematocrit levels) below the 45% threshold.
+A primary goal of treatment is to consistently maintain your percent of red blood cells (HCT levels) below the 45% threshold.

-Although PV can also increase white blood cells and platelets, there are no recommended thresholds for those levels, meaning that red blood cell overproduction is still the earliest and most consistent sign of the disease.
+Although PV can also increase white blood cells and platelets, two other types of blood cells in your body, there are no recommended thresholds for those levels.
+This means that red blood cell overproduction is the earliest, most consistent, and most measurable sign of the disease.

 Therapeutic phlebotomy and low-dose aspirin